memgraph/docs/mage/query-modules/python/max-flow.md

 value that is only lowered once no larger path can be found.
 It speeds up the algorithm noticeably compared to a standard DFS search.

+The algorithm is adapted to work with heterogeneous graph, meaning not all edges need to have the defined edge property used for edge flow.
+When edge does not have a flow, it is skipped, and when no edges have this property, the returning max flow value is 0.

 | Trait               | Value                                                 |
 | ------------------- | ----------------------------------------------------- |
 | **Module type**     | <Highlight color="#FB6E00">**algorithm**</Highlight>  |